John C. Coughenour: Ahmed Ressam case

 On July 27, 2005, Coughenour sentenced Ressam to 22 years in prison plus 5 years of supervision after his release.
 On February 2, 2010, the U.S. Ninth Circuit Court of Appeals ruled that the 22-year sentence Coughenour had handed down was too lenient and did not fit in the then mandatory sentencing guidelines, which indicated Ressam should have received at least 65 years and up to 130 years in prison.
 The court ordered that Ressam be resentenced by a different district court judge from Coughenour.
 An en banc panel of the Ninth Circuit subsequently reconsidered the 2010 opinion.
 The en banc panel agreed that the 22-year sentence was too lenient but refused to remand the case to a different judge, instead sending the case back to Judge Coughenour.
 On remand, Judge Coughenour sentenced Ressam to 37 years imprisonment to be followed by 5 years of supervised release.
-The United States did not appeal the sentence.
+The Obama Administration did not appeal the sentence.